MattThommes/amplify-react-app/README.dev.md

 $ aws s3 sync ~/Documents/dev/[PROJECT]/images/ s3://[BUCKET_NAME] --acl public-read
 ```

 The `images` folder is just a placeholder for syncing purposes.
 It is not meant to hold every single image.
-Once an image is synced to the cloud you can delete the file locally.
-You can update `.gitignore` to include the images folder so it does not appear as changed for source control.
+Once an image is synced to the cloud you can delete the file locally. `.gitignore` already has a rule to ignore the root level `/images/` directory.

 Example image usage in code: